alkhe/fluxette/README.md

 # fluxette

-`fluxette` is a minimalist yet powerful Flux implementation, inspired by ideas from the Unix philosophy and [Dan Abramov (@gaearon)'s talk on Redux](https://www.youtube.com/watch?v=xsSnOQynTHs).
+`fluxette` is a minimalist yet powerful Flux implementation, inspired by ideas from [Dan Abramov (@gaearon)'s talk on Redux](https://www.youtube.com/watch?v=xsSnOQynTHs).

 ## Table of Contents